Few vehicle problems are as perplexing as having a key stuck in the ignition.

 There’s Debris On The Key

 Whether you admit it or not, most of us have used our car keys like a swiss army knife.
-To scratch things, dig things out, open mail or packages, or even open the occasional bottle or two (non-alcoholic, naturally).
+To scratch things, dig things out, open mail or packages, or even open the occasional bottle or two (non-alcoholic, of course).

-Any of these can lead to debris collecting on the key itself.
-A little rubbing alcohol and a bit of scrubbing should take care of the issue in no time.
+Any of these can lead to debris accumulating on the key itself.
+A little rubbing alcohol and a small amount of scrubbing should take care of the issue in no time.

 The Ignition Cylinder Is Faulty